mickeledwards/kinect_nav/README.md

-# auto_bot
-openCV + openKinect based navigation robot

-To run in Linux, run mark3.py as su.
+# Kinect Driven Mirroring Sculpture
+openCV + openKinect pairing together to eventually move sculptural pieces in reaction to the kinect